As PM and GG isolate, Northland health officials suspect Omicron is in the region

 Whole genome sequencing will be carried out on these cases but in the meantime, Northland public health staff are treating them as if they are Omicron.

-Ardern and Dame Cindy, who is from Whangārei, were on an unannounced visit to the Bay of Islands on Saturday, January 22, when they were exposed to the case on the flight.
+Ardern and Kiro, who is from Whangārei, were on an unannounced visit to the Bay of Islands on Saturday, January 22, when they were exposed to the case on the flight.

 The pair had been at Waitangi since the previous day recording items for the virtual Waitangi Day commemorations being aired on Waitangi Day by the Waitangi National Trust as the official commemorations in the Bay of Islands have been canned, ironically due to concerns over the potential spread of Omicron.